JSON Assignments — Model. Parse. Validate.

 Q1.
 Do I need a database?

-Validate with a linter, print types/lengths, and for transforms compare before/after objects.
+Validate with a linter, print object types and lengths, and for transformations compare before/after structures.
 Use totals and counts to sanity-check.

-Selected topics include reference implementations—review only after you attempt the tasks (see advanced modeling and transform tracks).
+Yes.
+Selected topics include reference implementations.
+Review them only after attempting the tasks yourself (especially advanced modeling and transform tracks).

-Plan 10–30 minutes per difficulty band per topic; API + storage and transform tracks may take longer.
+Plan 10–30 minutes per difficulty band per topic.
+More complex tasks like API integration and transformation may take longer.